CTF-Citadel/challenges/behind_the_curtain/writeup.md

 ## Writeup

-Starting off I took a look at the website. <br/>
+Starting off, we should take a look at the website. <br/>
 ![grafik](https://github.com/CTF-Citadel/challenges/assets/110562298/0402a09e-1572-47af-8e7e-3709d4f40214)

 Seems like some content is blocked by a paywall.
-Using firefox developer tools I simply deleted the paywall. <br/>
+Using firefox developer tools we can simply delete the paywall. <br/>
 ![grafik](https://github.com/CTF-Citadel/challenges/assets/110562298/d888e70b-6321-4a58-85a1-df38c2ec26e6)

 Removing the paywall reveals the flag to us and concludes this writeup. <br/>